10 Days Kailash Tour Package at Best Price

 What is the difficulty level of the Kailash Yatra?

-The trek is moderately difficult.
-The Kailash Kora (the 3-day trek) involves high altitudes, steep climbs, and rocky terrain, especially when crossing Dolma La Pass.
+The hike is not too hard or too easy.
+The three-day Kailash Kora trek goes through high altitudes, steep climbs, and rocky landscapes, especially when it comes to crossing Dolma La Pass.

 How high is Mount Kailash?